-I've been pondering on this question ever since I read a post by Katie aka The Wellness Mama on Copyblogger earlier in the week where she describes writing her almost-daily blogposts in an hour.
+I've been pondering on this question ever since I read a post by Katie aka The Wellness Mama on Copyblogger earlier in the week in which she describes writing her almost-daily blogposts in an hour.

 Despite - or perhaps because of these intensive responsibilities - she manages to write four to five blogposts a week (and cook three meals a day from scratch).

-Given that I can easily spend five hours a week writing two blogposts, (lately I've cut back to one precisely because two take up too much time) it seems that by having such a regular blogging routine, Katie is actually saving time!
+Given that I can easily spend five hours a week writing two blogposts, (lately I've cut back to one precisely because two take up too much time), it seems that by having such a regular blogging routine, Katie is actually saving time!

 It's the most prolific I've ever been and I can't help thinking that the necessity of finishing a piece of art in a short time every day made me a lot more efficient with my process.

-Tasks really do seem to expand to fill the time available so committing to a regular and very strict timescale may, in the long run, actually save us time.
+Tasks really do seem to expand to fill the time available, so committing to a regular and very strict timescale may, in the long run, actually save us time.

 Or at least give us relatively more value for the same time.